rguerreiro/express-device/README.md

 - http://www.htmlgoodies.com/beyond/webmaster/toolbox/article.php/3888106/How-Can-I-Detect-the-iPhone--iPads-User-Agent.htm
 - http://windowsteamblog.com/windows_phone/b/wpdev/archive/2011/08/29/introducing-the-ie9-on-windows-phone-mango-user-agent-string.aspx

 But then I came across with Brett Jankord's [blog](http://www.brettjankord.com).
 He developed [Categorizr](http://www.brettjankord.com/2012/01/16/categorizr-a-modern-device-detection-script/) which is what I was trying to do for node.js but for PHP.
-He has the code hosted at [github](https://github.com/bjankord/Categorizr).
+He has the code hosted at [Github](https://github.com/bjankord/Categorizr).
 So, express-device parsing methods (to extract device type) are based on Categorizr.
-Also I've used all of his [compilation of user-agent strings](http://brettjankord.com/categorizr/categorizr-results.php) to build my unit tests.
+Also I've used all of his [user-agent strings compilation](http://brettjankord.com/categorizr/categorizr-results.php) to build my unit tests.

 ## how to use it?